Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 3

-Which tool should you recommend to help secure funding for future AI agent development?
+Which tool should you recommend to help secure funding for **future AI agent development**?

 A. Evaluations in Microsoft Foundry